juanvillada/giveLit/README.md

 - Results always include the requested keywords; papers with zero keyword matches are filtered out automatically.
 - Use `--coverage full` when you only want papers that match every keyword.
 - Use `--skip-journal/-skip` to exclude specific journals (handy with `--journal all`).
+- Add `--include-preprints` to pull in arXiv and bioRxiv alongside the selected journals (including `--journal all`).
+You can also target them directly with `--journal arxiv` or `--journal biorxiv`.

 Example: